muntherCSharp/IFDA/README.md

 License

 This project is licensed under the MIT License.
 Feel free to use and modify the code for your own purposes.

+Note:

+You can download MICC-F220 or FVC2004 datasets from their website!.